karfcz/kff/docs/dispatcher.md

 }
 ```

 This action is called from bindings that need to set some value to the state (for example `:val`, `:click` etc.).
-The action performs immutable set operation on the state and dispatches the `refreshFromRoot` action causing immediate refresh of the DOM tree.
-Note that in future versions this will probably change to refresh on requestAnimationFrame.
-You can
+The action performs immutable set operation on the state and dispatches the `refreshFromRootRaf` action causing refresh of the DOM tree on the next animation frame.